 Information available to NRM indicates that federally and/or state protected species may be present on the property.
-The subject property has mapped Florida Scrub Jay polygon onsite as shown on the Scrub Jay Occupancy Map.
-Prior to any plan, permit submittal, or development activity, including land clearing, the applicant should obtain any necessary permits or clearance letters from the Florida Fish and Wildlife Conservation Commission and/or U.S. Fish and Wildlife Service, as applicable.
+There is a large area of mapped Florida Scrub Jay occupancy near the parcel.
+Prior to any plan, permit submittal, or development activity, including land clearing, the applicant should obtain any necessary permits or clearance letters from the Florida Fish and Wildlife Conservation Commission (FWC), and/or U.S. Fish and Wildlife Service, as applicable.